bendickman/aspnet-core-multi-tenant/README.md

 `_health?tenant={tenantId}` & `/_health/json?tenant={tenantId}`

+#### Authentication & Authorization

+This project utilizes Json Web Tokens (JWT) to provide access to the system.
+The JWT contains details of the tenant the user has registered with and will deny access when any attempt is made to another tenant.

 ### MultiTenant.Core

 This layer contains all domain specific entities used throughout the application, interfaces and settings (appsettings).